Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Numerical simulations

-From the top plot in Fig.~\ref{fig:2}, the K-S statistics drop to near zero with increasing time and remain small.
-The bottom plot in Fig.~\ref{fig:2} indicates \(p\)-values rise and stay around 1 with minor fluctuations.
-These results indicate the existence of the invariant measure for the numerical solution.
+From the top plot in Figure \ref{fig:2}, the K-S statistics drop to near zero quite fast and remain small.
+There indicate that the empirical density functions converge to the invariant one rapidly.